-- The institution services, together with any affiliates, 5,000 or fewer mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), for all of which the institution (or an affiliate) is the creditor or assignee; - The institution is a Housing Finance Agency, as defined in 24 CFR 266.5 (12 CFR 1026.41(e)(4)(ii)); or - (3) The institution is a nonprofit entity (defined in 12 CFR 1026.41(e)(4)(ii)(C)(1)) that services 5,000 or fewer mortgage loans, including any mortgage loans serviced on behalf of associated nonprofit entities (defined in 12 CFR 1026.41(e)(4)(ii)(C)(2)), for all of which the servicer or an associated nonprofit entity is the creditor.
+- The institution services, together with any affiliates, 5,000 or fewer mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), for all of which the institution (or an affiliate) is the creditor or assignee; or - The institution is a Housing Finance Agency, as defined in 24 CFR 266.5 (12 CFR 1026.41(e)(4)(ii)).

-The determination as to whether a servicer qualifies as a small servicer is generally made based on the mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), serviced by the servicer and any affiliates as of January 1 for the remainder of that calendar year.
-However, to determine small servicer status under the nonprofit small servicer definition, a nonprofit servicer should be evaluated based on the mortgage loans serviced by the servicer (and not those serviced by associated nonprofit entities) as of January 1 for the remainder of the calendar year.
+The determination as to whether a servicer qualifies as a small servicer is made based on the mortgage loans, as that term is used in 12 CFR 1026.41(a)(1), serviced by the servicer and any affiliates as of January 1 for the remainder of that calendar year.
 A servicer that ceases to qualify as a small servicer will have six months from the time it ceases to qualify or until the next January 1, whichever is later, to comply with any requirements for which a servicer is no longer exempt.
 The following mortgage loans are not considered in determining whether a servicer qualifies as a small servicer: (a) mortgage loans voluntarily serviced by the servicer for a creditor or assignee that is not an affiliate of the servicer and for which the servicer does not receive any compensation; (b) reverse mortgage transactions; and (c) mortgage loans secured by consumers' interests in timeshare plans (12 CFR 1026.41(e)(4)(iii)).